 This course is the culmination of the Educator Preparation Program.
 This experience will consist of student teaching in close collaboration with a cooperating teacher.
 For a minimum of sixteen weeks (and no less than 75 teaching days), the student teacher will be an active participant completing required assignments, working with students as requested, and, under the supervision of the classroom teacher, assuming responsibility to lead the class over an extended period of time.
 In this course, the student will complete all student teaching assignments including a portfolio.
 This course may only be taken after all other coursework is completed and if the standards for the Educator Preparation Program have been maintained.
-(Student Fee: \$300 - non-refundable)
+(Prerequisite: Adult, Child, and Baby Red Cross First Aid/CPR/AED certificate valid through the semester of Student Teaching; Student Fee: \$300 - non-refundable)